INTERVIEW AND PICTURES BY MARKO SYRJALA

-Do you mean which the most challenging Slayer song to play?
+Do you mean which is the most challenging Slayer song to play?

 Not just a single song but overall, what was the most challenging thing about being Slayer?
-Also, how much they said you how to play the old songs ‘?
+Also, how much do they tell you how to play the old songs ‘?

-How it was to play your first show with Slayer in the front of demanding fans, were you more nervous than usual?
+How was it to play your first show with Slayer in front of demanding fans?
+Were you more nervous than usual?

 I was as nervous as I’ve ever been for a gig.
 It was in front of my home crowd, in my home town.
 The first show was a learning experience.
 It was really hot, and I’ve never played.
 Slayer songs live before, so it was really intense, the most intense music I’ve ever played.
 I was worried about running out of gas, so I started conserving my energy.
 Halfway through the show, I felt great, and I was like, what the fuck am I doing?
-I have so much extra energy in the tank, so I better get on it and from that point on it changed my whole drumming style.
-From halfway through that gig I told myself if I come off stage from exhaustion then I’ve done my job.
-There was a lot of skepticism from critics because Dave was such a legend regarding drumming and Slayer, so there were fans who’.it was really funny because everybody missed Dave, they always did.
-But, I found that I became accepted by the fans really quickly.
+I have so much extra energy in the tank, so I better get on it, and from that point on, it changed my whole drumming style.
+From halfway through that gig, I told myself if I come off stage from exhaustion, then I’ve done my job.
+There was a lot of skepticism from critics because Dave was such a legend regarding drumming and Slayer, so there were fans who’.
+It was really funny because everybody missed Dave, they always did.
+But, I found that I became accepted by the fans quickly.
 The fans were really worried about how I played the old stuff; they were mostly worried about that.
-I would talk to people after the shows, and they would tell me the same thing, that they were really worried and thought the band was over and wanted to see if I could do it.
+I would talk to people after the shows, and they would tell me the same thing: they were really worried and thought the band was over and wanted to see if I could do it.
 Since I could play the songs like Dave played them, or as close as I possibly could, fans were satisfied.
-Then we came out with “Divine Intervention,” and the intro to that is ‘Killing Fields’ and everybody thought okay, here’s the new drummer he’s gonna suck, and I still don’t understand why people get so excited about that drum fill, but that’s what people always say to me.
+Then we came out with “Divine Intervention,” and the intro to that is ‘Killing Fields’ and everybody thought, okay, here’s the new drummer he’s going to suck, and I still don’t understand why people get so excited about that drum fill, but that’s what people always say to me.
 ‘When I heard ‘Killing Fields,’ it was great!’
-They were at ease because it was still intense, it was still Slayer.
+They were at ease because it was still intense.
+It was still Slayer.

 So you were right away accepted by the fans?